goldenson/maximeorefice/_posts/2020-03-08-investing.markdown

 Im using this account for stock picking with [Wealthsimple Trade](https://www.wealthsimple.com/en-ca/product/trade/).

-This account is a huge advantage in Canada, as you don't pay taxes with capital gains.
+This account is a huge advantage in Canada, as you don't pay taxes on capital gains.
 This means if your money double in 10 years you will be tax exempt on it.

 ### 3. Bitcoin